March 18, 2024

 Who Each Is Best For

-• Robinhood is best for investors who are just starting out or don't have a lot of capital to invest.
+• Robinhood is best for investors who are just starting out, have limited capital, or prefer an active trading approach.
 You can trade stocks, ETFs, options, and cryptocurrencies with as little as $1.

 • Acorns is a robo-advisor that's best for hands-off investors.
 For a monthly subscription fee, the platform will do all the hard work and invest for you.